-Mobile operators in Cyprus offer high-speed 3G and 4G broadband mobile access technology and are constantly updating and evolving their networks, as well as investing in new technologies.
+Mobile operators in Cyprus offer high-speed 4G broadband mobile access technology and are constantly updating and evolving their networks, as well as investing in new technologies.
 Cyprus also boasts some of the most cost-effective call rates within the EU.
 State-owned operator Cyprus Telecommunication Authority (Cyta) continues to dominate the market offering a full range of telecommunications services.
 Other key players with a prominent role in the telecoms landscape are MTN, Primetel and Cablenet.

 During 2016, the island authorised additional frequency bands (800/2600 MHz), which will allow mobile operators to further enhance their networks in terms of speed, capacity and quality of 4G service.
 In addition, Cyprus has secured a significant amount from EU structural funds for the deployment of step-change technology, for the roll-out of Fibre-To-The Home (FTTH) networks.
 By 2020, FTTH networks are expected to extend to every private residence.

 Attracting Tech Business